How To Treat Acne With Benzoyl Peroxide?

-Benzoyl peroxide is an antibacterial and anti-inflammatory chemical, known to treat mild to moderate acne when it is applied topically over the skin.
+Benzoyl peroxide is an antibacterial and anti-inflammatory substance, known to treat mild to moderate acne when it is applied topically over the skin.
 It decomposes to release oxygen which kills acne producing bacteria.
 However, in case of treatment of severe acne, it can be used with chemical peels, oral antibiotics and other topical medications.
-Benzoyl peroxide is easily available over the counter and comes in several forms – cream, gels, lotion and soaps.

 - Most important use for benzoyl peroxide (BPO) is to treat mild to moderate acne lesions.
 Gel, creams and; both forms of BPO are used on acne lesion sites as it has bactericidal effect on bacteria associated with acne.
 These bacteria induce antibiotic resistance.
 Combining BPO with other plant extracts, has more powerful effect in treatment of acne.

 - Benzoyl peroxide helps in decreasing excess oil on skin and thus helps in reducing acne breakouts.

 - Benzoyl peroxide has strong antiseptic and oxidizing properties.

 Must Read: How Long Does It Take To Treat Acne?